squashql/squashql/documentation/QUERY.md

 - A column/field of a table: `TableField` e.g. `const a = new TableField("myTable.a")`
 - A constant value: `ConstantField` e.g. `const one = new ConstantField(1)`

-Fields can be combined to produce other fields to be used in calculations.
+Fields can be combined to produce other fields to be used in calculations and perform more complex computations.

 ```typescript
 import {